-Makeup artist Heidi Moustafa is mum to Maddy, eighteen months.
-Recently on her channel, Heidi opened up about her experiences with post partum depression and the mental and physical challenges she faced from the changes to her body and identity that pregnancy, birth and motherhood brought.
+Makeup artist Heidi Moustafa is mum to 2yo Maddy and is expecting her second child in September.
+Recently on her channel, Heidi opened up about her experiences with postpartum depression and the mental and physical challenges she faced from the changes to her body and identity that pregnancy, birth and motherhood brought.
 In light of this, we asked Heidi to share her experience with the memo and what advice she'd give to other parents who might be feeling the same way.
 Read on for this super insightful and powerful conversation and remember, you are not alone.

 After giving birth, what changed for you?